Isogeometric de Rham complex discretization in solid toroidal domains: Extraction operators and reduced spaces in

 \section{Extraction operators and reduced spaces in $\Omega$}

-In this section we identify subspaces of the full tensor product spline spaces in the parameter domain, for which the pushforward operators can be applied in order to create appropriate approximant spaces for $H^1(\Omega^{pol}), H(\curl;\Omega^{pol}), H(\div;\Omega^{pol})$ and $L^2(\Omega^{pol})$.
-Extraction operators will be defined to determine such reduced spline spaces.
-We further show the commutation of such extraction operators with the differential operators $\grad, \curl$ and $\div$.
+In this section we identify subspaces of the full tensor product spline spaces in the parametric domain, for which the pushforward operators can be applied in order to create appropriate approximant spaces for $H^1(\Omega^{pol}), H(\curl;\Omega^{pol}), H(\div;\Omega^{pol})$ and $L^2(\Omega^{pol})$.
+Extraction matrices will be defined to determine such reduced spline spaces.
+We further show the commutation of such extraction process with the differential operators $\grad, \curl$ and $\div$.